GUN ACCIDENT INJURY – MN LAWYER

 INJURED IN GUN ACCIDENT – HOMEOWNERS INSURANCE

 What would happen if someone had been injured in this gun accident –would there be any compensation available to them for being accidentally shot?
 What about medical bills from the gun accident?
 Unfortunately, neither the homeowners insurance covering the owner of the house where the renting neighbor shot the gun, nor the insurance for the house where our friends were visiting, would likely cover a gun injury in this situation.
-Our lawyers have been frustrated by this situation many times.
+Our attorneys have been frustrated by this situation many times.
 As mentioned above, the person who actually caused the injury had no homeowners insurance and would be hard to collect from after being sued.
 Because it was the uninsured neighbor that caused the shooting accident, there is no insurance claim against any homeowners’ policy.
 Our friends’ own homeowners insurance would also not be responsible for paying any compensation, because it pays only for injuries our friends CAUSE, not injuries that happen to them.
 Our friends’ health insurance WOULD cover their medical bills, but there would be nothing for loss of earnings or disfigurement if one of them was hit in the head or lost an eye.
-Fortunately no one was hurt in this case and an attorney did not need to get involved.
+Fortunately no one was hurt in this case and a lawyer did not need to get involved.